 As I sit down to write this, I have walked precisely 6,569 steps today.
-I know this because I have a brand new plum-colored FitBit HR on my wrist.
-It tracks my steps and my heart rate, and generates detailed reports each morning about the previous night’s sleep.
+I know this because I have a brand new Fitbit on my wrist.
+It tracks my steps and my heart rate and generates detailed reports each morning about the previous night’s sleep.

 Even as I eagerly unwrapped the package on my new toy, I wondered if it would be a convenient tool to keep me healthy or a fleeting fad destined for the junk drawer.

 You see, I have a bit of a track record with adopting fads that aren’t always destined for longevity.
 I am especially susceptible to health-related trends.
 (Let us not speak of the juicer gathering dust in my basement, or the whole two days I stuck with a Whole30.)

 It goes without saying that this particular personality quirk is not exactly compatible with my so-called commitment to simple living.

 It’s not that any given gadget or program is necessarily unworthy of our time or money.
 Often, these things are popular for a reason.
 But I was supposed to learn this lesson in junior high: just because something is popular with the crowd doesn’t make it right for me.